badoo/pinba2/README.md

 	   repacker_ru_utime_per_sec: 0.18041216267348514

-**Active reports (unfinished)**
+**Active reports**

-This table lists all reports/tables known to the engine with additional information about them.
+This table lists all reports known to the engine with additional information about them.

 | Field  | Description |
 |:------ |:----------- |